sysesc/galaxy_book_s_driver_pack/README.md

 ### Get Windows for arm64
 https://uupdump.net/
++ !!!! only choose one Edition.
+Windows Home OR Pro when you are asked

 ### Prepare a USB
 https://rufus.ie/en/
 + Its simpler to flash the iso as it is, to the usb